skx/z80-cpm-scripting-interpreter/README.md

   * HALT for the number of times specified in the storage-area.
   * This is used for running delay operations.
 * `i`
-  * Read a byte of input, from the currently selected I/O port (#-register), and place it in the accumulator.
+  * Read a byte of input, from the currently selected I/O port (U-register), and place it in the accumulator.
 * `k`
   * Copy the contents of the accumulator (lower half) into the K-register.
 * `K`